-Oregon and Washington PSR Join Forces to Shut NW Nuclear
+Oregon and Washington Physicians for Social Responsibility Join Forces to Shut NW Nuclear

 Plant